mmisw/mmiorr-docs/docs/faq.md

 (Scroll down in the table of ontologies to see more entries.)
 Hover over the ontology IRI to see the full IRI (this assumes your ontology preferences are set to show mouseover links).
 To view a particular ontology, click on its IRI entry in the ontology list.
 If the ontology is natively hosted in the ORR, you can enter its unique identifier (an http IRI) in your browser, and ORR will resolve the IRI to the page for the ontology.

-Once you have selected an ontology, there are multiple formats for viewing or downloading it, available under the "View/download as" drop down menu.
+Once you have selected an ontology, there are multiple formats for viewing or downloading it, vailable under the "View/download as" drop down menu.
 For more details, see the section of the ORR manual on [viewing ontologies](/https://mmisw.org/orrdoc/vocab/view/).

 Test ontologies (those that have a status of "testing") are visible in the browser only to their author and the ORR administrators.
 However, anyone with an IRI for a test ontology, or any of its terms, will be able